LukaMrt/LukaMrt/README.md

 I'm very interested in the domain of software architecture.
 I explore this question experimenting little projects such as my pinned projects (you can see them below).

 Today I often use Java but I'm learning python to extend my knowledge.
-My current goal is to develop my website so I need to learn more web technologies.
+My current goal is to develop my website and here it is : [http://lukamaret.com/](http://lukamaret.com/).
+Feel free to contact me (maret.luka@gmail.com or discord or whatever you want) if you find a bug or just want to give me an advice for this website.

 ## 📈 Development statistics